CONFIDENTIAL AND AFFORDABLE… CALL US FOR AN APPOINTMENT. WE ARE HERE FOR YOU

 Ian Noel

-Specialized in Trauma, I have an in-depth understanding of PTSD, depression, anxiety, disordered eating, alcohol and substance abuse (including dual diagnosis), LGBTQ+ experiences, grief and loss, and major life transitions.
-I value creating a nonjudgmental space where individuals are comfortable to disconnect from the tasks and stressors of their daily lives, take an hour to comfortably and completely look inward, and collaborate together to bring compassion and self understanding to the present.
+I value creating a nonjudgmental space where individuals are comfortable to disconnect from the tasks and stressors of their daily lives, take an hour to comfortably and completely look inward, and collaborate together to bring compassion, curiosity, and self-understanding to the present.

 Location